anees-hill/plotsrv/README.md

 plotsrv run demo_pipeline.py --host 127.0.0.1 --port 8000
 ```

-The server uses static discovery to pre-populate views where possible.
+plotsrv scans the given script, module, or package for `@view` decorators and simple `publish_view()` calls, then uses those to pre-populate the UI where possible.

 ### 3. Run your script as normal

-Run your python script/process as usual. i.e:
+Run your Python script or process as usual:

 ```bash
 python demo_pipeline.py